 Add the tomatillos to the chicken broth and cook gently until soft, about 5 minutes.
 If you didn’t keep your broth, water works too..
 Meanwhile, roast the pasilla peppers until they are soft and the skins are blistered:

-To make the sauce: drain the tomatillos, greensauce_web_smallremove the skin and stems from the peppers and puree them together with the cilantro.
+To make the sauce: drain the tomatillos, remove the skin and stems from the peppers and puree them together with the cilantro.

 Assembling the enchiladas: Briefly heat the tortillas in the microwave to soften them – about 10 sec should do it.
 Roll up some of the filling in each tortilla, stacking them one against the other as you go.